 5. Do I feel connected or disconnected from my partner?

-6. What problems have we not addressed for years that are coming to the surface now?
+6. What problems have we avoided for years that are coming to the surface now?

 7. Can we navigate these problems together?

 It’s common for couples to reach a point in their relationship and wonder how they got there.
 Understandably, raising children can demand a lot of your attention, which shifts other priorities.
-However, there are risks to not giving time and attention to your relationship for an extended amount of time.
-This lack of connection can increase feelings of disconnect and over time, disconnect can feel unbearably lonely.
+However, there are risks to not giving time and attention to your relationship for an extended time.
+This lack of connection can increase feelings of disconnect and, over time, disconnect can feel unbearably lonely.

-If you could use help getting clarity on what direction your relationship should go now that your kids have left for college, a licensed couples therapist can help you and your partner create a clear and concrete map so you don’t lose your way and you have something to work towards purposefully, together.
+If you could use help clarifying what’s next for your relationship now that your kids have left for college, a licensed couples therapist can help.
+Our therapists are experienced in supporting empty nest couples.
+We’re ready to help you and your partner create a clear and concrete map, so you have something to work towards purposefully together.